hdtohouri/hdtohouri/README.md

 ## 👋 Hi there!

-I'm Tohouri Henoc Desire, a passionate junior software engineer. 🖥️💻 I am currently using CodeIgniter.
+I'm Tohouri Henoc Desire, a passionate junior software engineer. 🖥️💻 I am in love with PHP and it's framework i'm currently using Laravel and CodeIgniter.
-I'm also dedicated to expanding my knowledge in other cutting-edge technologies like MongoDB, Node.js, Express.js, Vuejs and Flutter.
+I'm also dedicated to expanding my knowledge in other cutting-edge technologies like Vuejs and Flutter.

 I thrive in collaborative environments where I can contribute my skills and learn from experienced professionals.
 My goal is to work with a team that encourages continuous growth and allows me to apply my knowledge in real-world scenarios.
 I'm excited to embrace new challenges and make meaningful contributions as junior software engineer.
 I'm open to exciting opportunities.